proxin187/artx/README.md

 Artx will install [neovim](https://github.com/neovim/neovim), a modern vim fork.
 Artx has a vimscript based config, vimscript is outdated, but why use lua when vimscript works perfectly fine.

 ### Audio
 Artx uses ALSA for minimal, low-latency audio with zero overhead.
 This comes at the expense of limited audio mixing capabilities - multiple audio sources playing simultaneously may not work as expected.
+You will get the option to disable alsa powersaving, the option to disable alsa restore on boot and the ability to select the default volume configuration that gets set on boot if you disable alsa restore.

 ### Colorscheme
 Uses the [Moonfly](https://github.com/bluz71/vim-moonfly-colors) theme.